 Virion budding occurs from the cellular plasma membrane, thereby providing the virion envelope (Dalton et al., 1968, Eichler et al., 2004, Perez et al., 2003, Strecker et al., 2003).

 Figure 3.Arenaviridae.
 Lifecycle of arenaviruses.
 (1) Virion uptake; (2) virus-cell membrane fusion; (3) uncoating; (4) transcription, translation, and replication; (5) virion assembly; and (6) virion budding.
-GP, glycoprotein; IGR, intergenic region; L, RNA-dependent RNA polymerase; NP, nucleoprotein; RNP, ribonucleoprotein; Z, zinc finger matrix protein.
+GP, glycoprotein; IGR, intergenic region; L, RNA-directed RNA polymerase; NP, nucleoprotein; RNP, ribonucleoprotein; Z, zinc-binding matrix protein.
 Note that antennaviruses and hartmaniviruses do not encode Z.

 Arenaviruses are ecologically diverse: they have been isolated from fish (antennaviruses) (Shi et al., 2018), rodents, bats, and ticks (mammarenaviruses) (Downs et al., 1963, Sayler et al., 2014), and snakes (reptarenaviruses, hartmaniviruses) (Hetzel et al., 2013, Hepojoki et al., 2018, Hepojoki et al., 2015, Stenglein et al., 2012).
-The geographic distribution of arenaviruses correlates with the distribution of their hosts.
-Most mammalian arenaviruses infect rodents of only one or a few species and are, therefore, geographically constrained, but LCMV, which infects the ubiquitous house mouse (Mus musculus Linnaeus, 1758) is distributed globally (Childs 1993).
+The geographic distribution of arenaviruses overlaps with the distribution of their hosts.
+Most mammalian arenaviruses infect rodents of preferentially one or a few species and are, therefore, geographically constrained to their hosts, but LCMV, which infects the ubiquitous house mouse (Mus musculus Linnaeus, 1758) appears distributed globally (Childs 1993).
 The natural distribution of reptilian arenaviruses is unknown as they have only been detected in captive snakes thus far (Hetzel et al., 2013, Hepojoki et al., 2018, Hepojoki et al., 2015, Stenglein et al., 2012).
 A diverse range of vertebrate cell lines are permissive to mammalian arenavirus infection in vitro; certain reptilian cell lines support replication of reptilian arenaviruses (Hepojoki et al., 2018, Stenglein et al., 2012, Lukashevich et al., 1983).

 Arenaviridae: from the Latin arenosus meaning “sandy” and arena meaning “sand,” in recognition of the “sandy” appearance of mammarenavirus particles observed in electron-microscopic thin sections (Rowe et al., 1970a).